pantheon-systems/documentation/source/_docs/redirects.md

 Configure redirects within `settings.php` (Drupal) or `wp-config.php` (WordPress), adjusting placeholder values within snippets as needed (e.g., `example.com`).

 ## Considerations
 ### PHP vs htaccess
 Pantheon does not support managing redirects in `.htaccess` files, since they are ignored by [NGINX](https://www.nginx.com/resources/wiki/#){.external} for reduced resource consumption and increased efficiency.
 This configuration is standard across all Pantheon sites, and modifications to the `nginx.conf` file are not supported.

 Using `.htaccess` is generally not recommended - even for sites running  [Apache](https://httpd.apache.org/docs/trunk/howto/htaccess.html#when){.external}.
 Instead, we suggest handling redirects in PHP within your site's configuration file.
 Some advantages of redirecting via PHP instead of `.htaccess` include:

 - Logic and decisions can be made that a web server would have no context for, as it's executable code with application state awareness.
 Conditional logic, regular expressions, and much more are possible.
-- Configuration tends to be more maintainable as Drupal and WordPress developers are typically literate in PHP, but very few people are naturally fluent in Apache2 rewrite rules and conditions.
+- Configuration tends to be more maintainable as Drupal and WordPress developers are typically more familiar with PHP than Apache rewrite rules.
 - Since `settings.php` and `wp-config.php` are parsed very early in the bootstrap process, redirects like this are "cheap" with low overhead.
-If you use a 301 redirect, Varnish will cache it as well.
+If you use a 301 redirect, the [Pantheon Global CDN](/docs/global-cdn/) will cache it as well.

 ### Avoid Excessive Redirects
 When using multiple snippets, be sure to step through the logic.
 This is particularly important when redirecting to a common domain while also incorporating redirects for specific pages.
 All `if` conditional statements need to be in the correct order.
 For example, a wholesale redirect executed *prior* to redirects for specific pages would likely prevent the second statement from being evaluated.